fwyc0573/AICheck-inSystem/README.md

 # AICheck-inSystem

-My undergraduate work (grade A awared), an AI check-in system (using both CNN and mobileNet structured networks) that recognizes identity even when wearing a mask, was implemented by Python.
+My undergraduate work (grade A awared), an AI check-in system (using both CNN and mobileNet structured networks) that recognizes identity even when wearing a mask, implemented by Python.

 ![screen](https://github.com/fwyc0573/AICheck-inSystem/blob/main/fig/fig1.png)